Capital allowances for tools and equipment: what tradespeople can claim

 The Annual Investment Allowance (AIA)

-Items that qualify for AIA include:
+Items qualifying for AIA include:

 - Tools and hand tools